Hanukkah music: Drey dreydl

-Drei dreidl is a Hanukkah song written by Moyshe Oysher.
+Drei dreidl is a Hanukkah song written by Moishe Oysher.
 The melody is the same as that of Itsik Manger's "Yosl Ber", composed by D. Beygelman [see "Pearls of Yiddish Song", by Chana & Joseph Mlotek, p.
 173].
 According to the Mloteks, the melody has also been used for the Holocaust song, "Ikh leb in geto in kavkaz" [I live in the ghetto in the Caucasus], by Khane Kheytin, and for the song "Vi der zeyger tut a klung" [When the clock strikes], by Sam Liptzin.